 - Add the potatoes to a pot full of salted lukewarm water.
 Bring to a boil for 15-20 minutes or until soft enough to pierce with a fork.

-- Remove potatoes and lay on a paper towel lined plate to drain.
+- Remove the potatoes and lay on a paper towel lined plate to drain.

-- Add crumbled pieces of goat cheese to each potato and put back into the oven for 5-10 more minutes.
-When cheese is bubbly and the potatoes and browned and crispy, they're ready!
+- Put the tray into the oven and cook for 15 minutes.
+Remove and add crumbled pieces of goat cheese to each potato and then put it back into the oven for 5-10 more minutes.
+When the potatoes are browned and crispy, they're done!
+Garnish with green onions.